Alexa88879/agricycle/README.md

 ## 📄 License

-This project is licensed under the terms specified in the [LICENSE](LICENSE) file.
-Please refer to the `LICENSE` file in the root of the repository for full details.
+This project is licensed under the terms specified in the [LICENSE](LICENSE.md) file.
+Please refer to the `LICENSE.md` file in the root of the repository for full details.

 ---